Liuqiran/liuqiran.github.io/content/en/2023-04-18-ep-5-thirteen-years-of-journaling.md

 Before 2016, I wrote journals on paper.
 After 2016, I started to write on app.
 It&#8217;s very convenient to write digitally.
 After December 2017, I started writing in English.

 I became aware that journals are the history of my own life.
-Now I have the intention to collect all my journals and publish them in a book.
+Now I have the intention to collect all my journals and put them in a book.
 I think it would be very interesting to browse through my whole life.
 Looking back to my childhood, I realized that I already have the talent to collect the materials in different periods and save them in order.
 I enjoyed that kind of feeling.

 Although diaries are very valuable to me.
 I still do not have time to go through my own journals.
 Maybe it&#8217;s just a way to release my emotions, to think deeply.
 It has made me develop a good habit of writing.